lsst-dm/dm_dev_guide/services/software.rst

 Compilers, Debuggers, & Build Tools
 -----------------------------------

-In addition to developer tools provided by the :ref:`software-stack`, the following tools are installed as OS packages:
+In addition to developer tools provided by the :ref:`software-stack`, the following tools are installed as system level packages:

 - **Compilers**: ``c``, ``c++``, and ``fortran`` from gcc 4.8.5
 - **Debuggers**: ``glibc-debuginfo`` (i.e. ``gdb``)